Sarojs/SKHelpers/README.md

 SKHelpers
 =========

-Collection of tidbits required almost in every projects.
+Collection of tidbits required in almost every project.